 At Associate Foot Specialists Clinic, each of our podiatrists is a highly qualified podiatric surgeon.
 Depending on your individual foot problem, foot surgery may or may not be an option for you.
 It is important to discuss all available options, conservative or more aggressive, with your podiatrist.

-For those patients considering foot surgery, options may include both facilities within the Calgary Health Region (CHR) and Office-Based Surgery (OBS).
 The facility used may depend on your specific foot condition and general health.
-Some patients may have the option to choose between office-based surgery or a Calgary Health Region facility.
+Some patients may have the option to choose between office-based surgery and a Calgary Health Region facility.
 In general, access to surgery is faster in the office than with the Calgary Health Region, where waiting lists are much longer.
 There are however, increased costs with office-based surgery.

-Office Based Surgery (OBS) is usually performed using local anesthesia in conjunction with oral sedation.
-Our office has a fully equipped, on-site private sterile operating room.
+Office Based Surgery is usually performed using local anesthesia, in conjunction with oral sedation.
+Our office has a fully equipped, private, sterile operating room on-site.

-Each surgical procedure requires a different type of foot immobilization such as a bandage, splint, surgical shoe, cast, or a combination of these, in order to prevent flexing of the foot and ensure good healing.
-Good post-operative results require proper foot support to prevent future problems.
-As well, other appliances may be required, such as a shower bag, which is important in preventing water from penetrating and thereby infection in the wound.
+Each surgical procedure requires a different type of foot immobilization, such as a bandage, splint, surgical shoe, cast, or a combination of these, in order to prevent flexing of the foot and to ensure proper healing.
+Good post-operative results require appropriate foot support to prevent future problems.
+Additional appliances may be required, such as a shower bag, which helps to prevent water from penetrating and thereby infecting the wound.

-In all cases, it is important to follow all post-operative surgery instructions give to you in order to minimize potential post-operative complications and allow proper healing.
+In all cases, it is important to follow all post-operative surgery instructions given to you, in order to minimize potential post-operative complications and to allow proper healing.
 This may include icing, elevation, range of motion exercises, or physiotherapy.